 Individuals were appointed to our Evaluation Advisory Group (EAG) in May 2019, to provide the Centre with independent expert advice and reflections on current and future projects.
 The EAG will also provide recommendations on specific methodological and procedural issues, and help develop the Centre’s evaluation guidance.

-Through an open call, organisations were recruited to join the Panel of Evaluators in May 2019.
+Through an open call, organisations were recruited to become evaluation partners in May 2019.
 These organisations collectively bring a wealth of experience and diverse evaluation expertise.

 These organisations will design and run independent evaluations of promising projects supported or funded by the Centre, and will work closely with us and our project partners to provide high quality evidence on the impact of interventions.